DerekZhang0000/DerekZhang0000/README.md

 ## What I'm doing
 - Lug calculator for the aerospace industry
-- Computer vision for identifying vacant parking spots
+- Computer vision for identifying cars in parking lots

 ## me.json